-These connector support cooling fans of 500mAMP (6WATT) or less.
-Orientate the fans so that the heat sink fins allow airflow to go across the onboard heat sink(s) instead of expansion slots.
+These connectors support cooling fans of 500mAMP (6 watts) or less.
+Position the fans so that the heat-sink fins allow the airflow to go across the onboard heat-sink(s) instead of the expansion slots.
 Depending on the fan manufacturer, the wiring and plug may be different.
-The red wire should be positive, while the black should be ground.
-Connect the fan's plug to the board taking into consideration the polarity of this connector.
+The red wire should be positive, while the black one should be grounded.
+Connect the fan's plug to the board, taking into consideration the polarity of this connector.

-The "Rotation" signal is to be used only by a specially designed fan with rotation signal.
+The "rotation" signal is to be used only by a specially designed fan with a rotation signal.

-The CPU and motherboard will overheat if there is no airflow across the CPU and onboard heatsinks.
-Damage may occur to the motherboard and the CPU fan if these pins are incorrectly used.
+The CPU and motherboard will overheat if the hot air generated by the CPU does not flow across the onboard heat-sinks, and the CPU fan and motherboard can be damaged if these pins are used improperly.

-2.3-4 Installing the Motherboard
+2.3-4 Installing the motherboard

-The BIZ1Aseries motherboard complies with the specifications for an ATX board, so you can also install this kind of board into a full-size ATX case.
+The BIZ1B motherboard complies with the specifications for a baby AT board, you still can install this kind of board into a full-size ATX case or AT case.
 Some features on the motherboard are implemented by cabling connectors on the motherboard to indicators and switches on the system case.
 Ensure that your case supports all the features required.
-The BIZ1Aseries motherboard can support one or two floppy diskette drives and four enhanced IDE drives.
+The BIZ1B motherboard can support one or two floppy diskette drives and four enhanced IDE drives.
 Ensure that your case has sufficient power and space for all the drives that you intend to install.